Summer School Volunteer

 - Residential Team—supervises and supports residential students while staying on campus

 - Tutor Support Officer Team—provides ongoing support to tutors for lesson planning, teaching strategies or classroom management

 - Welfare Team (incl.
-Queer Representative, Disability and Access Representative, and Ethnicity and Culture Representative)—supports students and tutors with wellbeing and inclusion concerns
+Queer Representative, Disability and Access Representative, and People of Colour Representative)—supports students and tutors with wellbeing and inclusion concerns

 - Zine Team (incl.
 Media Officer)—creates and promotes the daily program publication